fukaraca/worth2watch2/README.md

-**Worth2watch2** is a better version of [worth2watch](https://github.com/fukaraca/worth2watch) project which was hard by testing and maintaining manner.
+**Worth2watch2** is a better version of [worth2watch](https://github.com/fukaraca/worth2watch) project which was functional and OK.
+However it was also hard by testing and maintaining manner.

 In this project, it's aimed to build a RESTFUL, functional, testable, maintainable application that manages back-end needs of a movie/series database.